rafamrslima/100days-codeup/log.md

 ### Day 90/100
 Today I finished a course on Cyfrin Updraft about blockchain basics where I learned more about ethereum, blockchain scalability, ZkSync and L2 rollups.

+### Day 91/100
+Crowdfunding web3 project -> today I added a contract for mocking usdc in my local anvil, then I will set the usdc stablecoin to be the default currency in the project.